 The Woman’s Town Club provides a social center for women in the Springfield community and maintains and preserves its historic home.

 Clementine Berry Buchwalter opened her residence to the local women for gatherings.
-Out of this grew the foundation of the Ohio Federation of Women's Clubs.
+Out of this grew the Ohio Federation of Women's Clubs.